bolmaster2/http-signature/README.md

 ```

 ### Basic
 The most basic usage without any extra headers.
 The default algorithm is `hmac-sha256`.
+This create the `Signature` header value.
+Next step is to add the value to the header and 💥 you're done!
 ```ruby
 HTTPSignature.create(
   url: 'https://example.com/foo',